 You probably think the dark chocolaty stuff that looks like dark chocolate on a dark chocolate Kind nut bar is all chocolate, but it mostly isn’t.
 There is chocolate in there, but chicory root is listed third in the ingredients list, right after peanuts and almonds and way before cocoa, so the dark chocolate is actually a chocolate-flavored coating made mostly with chicory root fiber.
 Curiously, older labels list “chocolate-flavored coating” as the second ingredient, but newer labels don’t.

 Chicory is the root of the endive plant, and it’s beloved in New Orleans, where it’s combined with coffee drinks because its taste is so similar to coffee.
 Chicory also happens to taste a lot like chocolate, and it’s cheaper than chocolate, and that’s probably why it’s used here.

 But just because Kind uses chicory, doesn’t mean we have to.
-For our Kind Bar recipe, we’ll use real chocolate in the form of melting wafers you can find in most stores.
+For my Kind Bar copycat recipe, you'll use real chocolate in the form of melting wafers you can find in most stores.
 I used Ghirardelli brand because it tastes great, but any easy-to-melt, dippable dark chocolate will do.

 The bars are stuck together with honey and agave syrup heated to 260 degrees F, or the hard ball stage.
 The sticky mixture is pressed into a 10x5-inch loaf pan, cooled, and sliced into 8 bars.
 The bottoms are dipped in the pure chocolate, and more is drizzled over the top.
 About 30 minutes later, when the chocolate sets up, your homemade Kind bars are ready to eat.

 Do you like dipping things in chocolate?
-Check out more of my clone recipes here.
+Check out more of my candy and snack copycat recipes here.

 Menu Description: "Sweet meets heat: A chili pepper, soy and ginger sauce."